JunjieWang2019/merge-CCRP-LCP/doc/README.options.md

 from motion compensated reference frame.

 ### `--rahtModeLevel=INT-VALUE`
+Controls the RAHT level from which the prediction mode is used.

+### `--rahtUpperModeLevel=INT-VALUE`
-Controls the RAHT level from which the prediction mode is signaled.
+Controls the RAHT upper level from which the prediction mode is signaled.

 ### `--qp=INT-VALUE`
 Attribute's luma quantization parameter.